au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 1.4.3 identifier.owner.servicePoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Definition**: the service point (SP) that requested the RAiD.
-Analogous to a DataCite 'repository'.
-SPs belong to an owner, RAiD owners can have multiple SPs; yet SPs do not need to be legal entities
+**Definition**: the Service Point (SP) that requested the RAiD.
+SPs belong to an owner, RAiD owners can have multiple SPs; SPs do not need to be legal entities

 **Requirement**: mandatory